 Telephone appointment / consultation

-In readiness for a telephone appointment, please have your symptom diary, Adrenaline Auto Injector (if you were prescribed one), peak flow diary (if known Asthmatic), and list of your regular medications including any inhalers to hand.
+In preparation for a telephone appointment, please have your symptom diary, Adrenaline Auto Injector (if you were prescribed one), peak flow diary (if known asthmatic), and a list of your regular medications, including any inhalers, to hand.

 Our allergy clinic is a specialist centre that takes referrals from around the country, and also acts as a specialist hub for the East of England.